easy-electrophysiology/load-heka-python/README.md

 `series["data"]` - a num sweeps x num samples numpy array containing the data.
 Note that in HEKA it is possible for
                    differrent sweeps in the same series to have a different number of samples.
-In this instance, the end of the shorter sweeps will be padded with NaN.
+In this instance, the end of the shorter sweeps will be padded with the average of the existing sweep.

-`series["time"]` - a num_sweeps x num_samples matrix of the record timings (this will also be NaN padded for shorter sweeps)
+`series["time"]` - a num_sweeps x num_samples matrix of the record timings.

 `series["stim"]` - if requested, a num_sweeps x num_samples matrix of the stimulus protocol
 				   reconstructed from the StimTree (note not all protocols currently supported, see section 4).